 Shared Situational Awareness

 If afforded time to do so, individual SA was verbally shared between team members in order to promote inter-team coordinated responses.
 Team communication often reflected a prescribed script of routinely practised verbal drills, which confirmed that an officer was currently conforming to tactical expectations.
-However, eight expert SFOs described a lack of overt communication between the team during contact with the suspect(s) that reflected an implicit shared understanding and trust between the team.
-As a result of this shared understanding, eight expert SFOs said that they could make predictions regarding their colleagues’ actions and utilise these predictions to speed up their own response in support (shared mental models).
+Nonetheless, eight expert SFOs described a lack of overt communication between the team during contact with the suspect(s) that reflected an implicit shared understanding and trust between the team.
+As a result of this shared understanding, eight expert SFOs said that they could make predictions regarding their colleagues’ actions and utilise these predictions to speed up their own response in support.
+This supports literature that identifies expert team decision making in terms of shared cognition and shared mental models which relies on a common knowledge base and aim (Cannon-Bowers & Salas, 2001; Salas, Cooke & Rosen, 2008; Sonesh, Rico & Salas, 2013).
 Furthermore, as an alternative to verbal discussion, expert SFOs sometimes established and exchanged visual communication with each other to ascertain their safety, shared knowledge, and/or collaborative understanding.
 A lack of ability to establish this visual communication resulted in a sense of isolation and vulnerability.

 Strategies